jpellman/wiki.libjpel.so/Musings.md

         -   Use this data to predict future failures.
 If a future failure seems plausible, notify the researcher, pause the pipeline, or some combination of these two.
         -   If a failure happens often enough, request manual intervention/maintenance.
 -   There should be a facilitation method of connecting philanthropists/foundations to worthy projects based on the insights in Jon Kleinberg et al's social networks book.
+-   Load balancers such as nginx/HAProxy are analogous to grid schedulers.
+The chief difference lies in the constituency that is requesting resources- scientists on an internal network vs the general public.